discordconsole-team/DiscordConsole/README.md

 To reduce this problem, you will be able to run it with `--novalidation`, to disable account validation on startup.
 Please keep in mind however, this will let invalid tokens fail silently.
-There will also be stuff like `--nowebsocket` and similar, to speedup startup time even more.
+~~There will also be stuff like `--nowebsocket` and similar, to speedup startup time even more.~~
+EDIT: No, actually.
+There will not be a `--nowebsocket`.
+It's because we're gonna use that to make less web requests!

 Because of the startup time fixes, support for LUA, API and selfbot *might* be dropped.
 Instead, you would be expected to run commands by starting a new process.